CFEngine

-CFEngine is an open-source configuration management system, written by Mark Burgess.
-Its primary function is to provide automated configuration and maintenance of large-scale computer systems, including the unified management of servers, desktops, consumer and industrial devices, embedded networked devices, mobile smartphones, and tablet computers.
+CFEngine is a configuration management system, written by Mark Burgess.
+Its primary function is to provide automated configuration and maintenance of large-scale computer systems, including the unified management of servers, desktops, consumer and industrial devices, embedded network devices, mobile smartphones, and tablet computers.

+Released under the terms of the GNU General Public License, CFEngine is free software.

 History

-CFEngine 1

 The CFEngine project began in 1993 as a way for author Mark Burgess (then a post-doctoral fellow of the Royal Society at Oslo University, Norway) to get his work done by automating the management of a small group of workstations in the Department of Theoretical Physics.
-Like many post-docs and PhD students, Burgess ended up with the task of managing Unix workstations, scripting and fixing problems for users manually.
+Burgess managed Unix workstations, scripting and fixing problems for users manually.
 Scripting took too much time, the flavours of Unix were significantly different, and scripts had to be maintained for multiple platforms, drowning in exception logic.
 After discussing the problems with a colleague, Burgess wrote the first version of CFEngine (the configuration engine) which was published as an internal report and presented at the CERN computing conference.
-It gained significant attention from a wider community because it was able to hide platform differences using a domain-specific language.
+It gained significant attention from a wider community because it hid platform differences using a domain-specific language.

 A year later, Burgess finished his post-doc but decided to stay in Oslo and took a job lecturing at Oslo University College.
 Here he realized that there was little or no research being done into configuration management, and he set about applying the principles of scientific modelling to understanding computer systems.
-In a short space of time, he developed the notion of convergent operators, which remains a core of CFEngine.
+He developed the notion of convergent operators, which remains a core of CFEngine.

-CFEngine 2

 In 1998 Burgess wrote "Computer Immunology", a paper at the USENIX/LISA98 conference.
 It laid out a manifesto for creating self-healing systems, reiterated a few years later by IBM in their form of Autonomic Computing.
 This started a research effort which led to a major re-write, CFEngine 2, which added features for machine learning, anomaly detection and secure communications.

-CFEngine 3

 Between 1998 and 2004, CFEngine grew in adoption along with the popularity of Linux as a computing platform.
 During this time, Mark Burgess developed promise theory, a model of distributed cooperation for self-healing automation.
 In 2008, after more than five years of research, CFEngine 3 was introduced, which incorporated promise theory as "a way to make CFEngine both simpler and more powerful at the same time", according to Burgess.
 The most significant re-write of the project to date, CFEngine 3 also integrated knowledge management and discovery mechanisms—allowing configuration management to scale to automate enterprise-class infrastructure.